Nathin78/Academic-Calculator/README.md

 ## 📜 License

-This project is open-source and available for educational and
+This project is open-source and available for educati

 ⭐ If you find this project useful, consider giving the repository a star!